krakend/krakend-documentation/extending/writing-plugins.md

 Now load it in KrakenD, as described in [injecting plugins](/docs/extending/injecting-plugins/)

 ## Debugging plugins in an IDE
 If you'd like to debug your plugins with an IDE, you can enable **delve flags** when compiling.
-Do not use these flags for the `.so` file you will use in production.
+KrakenD must be compiled with these gcflags too.
+This option is not available on the Enterprise product.

 {{< terminal title="Delve flags">}}
 go build -gcflags='all=-N -l' -buildmode=plugin -o yourplugin.so .
 {{< /terminal >}}

+Do not use these flags for the `.so` file you will use in production.